tk421bsod/maximilian/HOSTING.md

 For example, `python3 main.py -i` will start Maximilian with the INFO logging level.
 I recommend using `-i` as it outputs some information you wouldn't see at other logging levels.

-# known issues
-- Maximilian requires multiple custom emoji.
-I'm going to introduce the ability to change or disable these soontm.

-- None of Maximilian's `utils` commands work.
-This is because the owner id is set as mine.
-I'll make this an option soon.
+Run main.py with `--help` to view more information on valid arguments.

+# can I run Maximilian on Windows?
+At the moment, no.
+I'm considering it and may make it an option in 1.1.